 This project saves the lives of unwanted horses, rehabilitates neglected horses and places trained horses in therapy programs that need their support.
-An estimated 1.5 million Americans live with Autism; 1 in 4 veterans come home with Post Traumatic Stress Disorder (PTSD).
+An estimated 1.5 million Americans live with Autism and 1 in 4 veterans come home with Post Traumatic Stress Disorder (PTSD).
 Though equine therapy has been shown to be effective for both Autism and PSTD, it is only available to a small percentage.
 With more trained horses, fewer horses will be slaughtered and many more people will benefit.

 Total Funding Goal: $50,000